-Because I had a limited budget ($100), I knew I wasn’t going to replace the shelf.
-I, instead, wanted to create an overlay that would mimic a wood shelf.
+Because I had a limited budget of $100, I knew I wasn’t going to replace the shelf.
+Instead, I wanted to create an overlay that would mimic a chunky wood shelf.
 Initially, I thought we’d cut a large piece of plywood down to size, but it was expensive.
 (You pay for the whole piece, unless you can find something in the scrap pile for 70% off; which I could not).
-We found some cedar fence posts; they are lightweight and $2.25 per post (we needed 5).
-Our shelf was 71″ long, and the posts were 72″ (perfect because there was 1″ cutout at the top… great for a picket fence, not great for a shelf).
+Instead, we found some cedar fence posts; they are lightweight and $2.25 per post (we needed 5).
+Our shelf was 71″ long, and the posts were 72″ (perfect because there was a 1″ cutout at the top of each post… great for a picket fence, not great for a shelf).
 When we bought the posts, they were really wet, so we laid them out to dry.

 As noted, we cut off one inch from the tops of the posts, where they were angled.

-After the glue had completely dried, we sanded the boards down starting with an 80 grit sandpaper, and working up to 220 grit.
+After the glue had completely dried, we sanded the boards with our Orbital Sander, starting with an 80 grit sandpaper, and working up to a 220 grit.

-Once everything was good and dry, I stained the shelf.
+Once everything was good and dry, I stained the shelf in the color Kona.

-I brought the shelf upstairs and laid it on top of the wire shelving, and that was all there was to it.
+When we brought the shelf upstairs, we simply laid it on top of the existing wire shelf, and that was all there was to it.
 In the picture below, you can see how the wood overlay sits on the wire shelf.

 I did spray paint the support, as you can see.
 I thought the white would look funny, so I removed the support and sprayed it with hammered metal spray paint.